 Of course, in 1980 when Cosmos was made, Jupiter had not yet been hit by

-Shoemaker-Levy 9, so Sagan and company really did do the best they could at the time.
+Shoemaker-Levy 9, so Sagan and company couldn't have gone that far at the time.

 Still, it's nice to see a good companion documentary like the one described above